borntofrappe/game-development/Games/Petri Dish/README.md

+closes 91

 # Petri Dish

 The goal is to create a game inspired by [agar.io](https://en.wikipedia.org/wiki/Agar.io), where a large particle assimilates neighboring, smaller units by entering into contact with them.

-Using `love.math.noise` then, the goal is to animate the cells to avoid a regular circle shape.
+Using `love.math.noise` then, the goal is to modify the particles to avoid a regular circle shape.

 ## Prep